Although Tanzania is known for being a wildlife destination, there is so much more to it such as the protected marine reserves and the ancient sites.

 Once you catch a glimpse of the snowcapped peaks of Mount Kilimanjaro, you will like to spend the rest of the day staring at it.
 It happens to be a UNESCO World Heritage site, and as it rises, it changes from farmland to rainforest and alpine meadows.

 Should you want to visit the National Park of Kilimanjaro and climb the mountain, it is advised that the children visiting it are 12 and over.
-However, the minimal age at which children can visit is 10.
+However, the minimum age at which children can visit is 10.

 Tanzania does not hold back when it comes to remarkable attractions.
-Considering the invasion of humans in every part of the world, it is hard to believe that Tanzania is still preserved.